katapioro/ALICE-Project/README.md

 <br/>These needs were cooling and remote turning on/off system.

 ## Resources and tools
-The main operational unit in this system is Raspberry Pi.
-Its code was written in Python language.
+The main operational unit in this system is Arduino Uno.
+Its code was written in arduino C language.
 <br/>List of other resources:
 * wooden box
 * fans